Remote Sensing and Geospatial Data

 2.3 Data Quality Requirements

-All geospatial data used in ocean accounts shall:
+All geospatial data used in ocean accounts should:

-a) Include documented accuracy assessments using confusion matrices or equivalent validation approaches;
+a) Include documented accuracy assessments using confusion matrices or equivalent validation approaches, meeting the dual requirement specified in Section 3.4.3;

 3 Guidance Material